 Across studies from different groups using different techniques, it is unclear whether these huge numbers reflect true hypermutation, substantial germline variation or technical artefacts.
 To try to improve the value of these data, we exclude any sample with over 15,000 mutations, as this immediately introduces huge noise into COSMIC.

 We have also been developing and refining strategies to highlight the most significant mutations.
 Initially we flagged variants previosuly identified as SNPs, and added FATHMM scores to predict the relative significance of mutations.
 These methods have now been superseded by the The Cancer Mutation Census (CMC), which was released in v92.
 This identifies coding variants which drive different types of cancer.
 The CMC integrates all coding somatic mutations collected by COSMIC with biological and biochemical information from multiple sources, combining data obtained from manual curation and computational analyses.
 Metrics like ClinVar significance, dN/dS ratios, and variant frequencies in normal populations (gnomAD) have been integrated into this resource.

 Ultimately, we aim to identify the most significant high-value data within cancer genomes, making it much easier to identify actionable biomarkers.

 Copy Number Variants (CNV)

-For the Cell Lines Project copy number analysis was carried out using the Affymetrix SNP6.0 array in conjunction with a bespoke algorithm (PICNIC: Predicting Integral Copy Numbers In Cancer).
+For Cancer Genome Project data (including the Cell Lines Project) copy number analysis was carried out using the Affymetrix SNP6.0 array in conjunction with a bespoke algorithm (PICNIC: Predicting Integral Copy Numbers In Cancer).